Stacktical/stacktical.github.io/_posts/2021-03-25-stacktical-dsla-protocol-mainnet-deep-dive-blockchain-cryptocurrency-fintech-legaltech-insurtech-itsm-slm-sla-defi.md

 Using the same logic, we can say that lpTokens value is going to increase over time because of the rewards after a respected period, which will increase the providerStakedTokens/lpTokens ratio.

 The burning process in both cases is tied to the staking rules.
-The withdraw result is then proportional to the dTokens that the caller is going to burn in order to withdraw her tokens.
+The withdraw result is then proportional to the DSLA-LP and DSLA-SP that the caller is going to burn in order to withdraw her tokens.

 ### lpToken minting